CharlesStockman/scripts_for_installing_funtoo/README.md

 * For the creation of virtual mahcine
   * When I started in Linux, I always tried different window managers, a virtual machine would be an easier way study window managers again without using a primary harddrive and https://github.com/CharlesStockman/scripts_for_installing_funtoo would provide an easy way to setup an environment.
 The combination allows the avoidance of putting extra libraries on the system that I would never use or may not want after testing.
   * To simulate a distributed environment where I have more than one machine.
 An example use case could be microservice projects.
-  * Speculation, When doing a source based upgrade could you create a virtual machine which could the compile the code then installt the code on the current physical hardware
+  * Speculation, When doing a source based upgrade a virtual machine could be created to compile the code then install the code on the current physical hardware.
+The advantage would you have full access to your host machine.

 ## How to Install